araobp/ultrasonic-communication/README.md

 ## Ultrasonic communications experiment (Chirp modulation with compression)

-This time, I employ some compression technique, and chirp appears one time within Time Quantum (TQ), unlike the previous experiment.
+This time, I employ some compression technique, and chirp sweep time corresponds to the length of time within time frame, unlike the previous experiment.

 ### Simulation on Jupyter Notebook